bob1de/hass-apps/docs/apps/schedy/tips-and-tricks/open-window-detection.rst

 When using Schedy for heating control and you've got window sensors, you might want to have the thermostats in a room turned off when a window is opened.
-We can achieve this with a single additional schedule rule and one automation in Home Assistant for an unlimited number of windows.
+We can achieve this with a single additional schedule rule for an unlimited number of windows.

-We assume that our window sensors are named ``binary_sensor.living_window_1`` and ``binary_sensor.living_window_2`` and report ``"on"`` as their state when the particular window is opened.
+We assume that our window sensors for the ``living`` room are named ``binary_sensor.living_window_1`` and ``binary_sensor.living_window_2`` and report ``"on"`` as their state when the particular window is opened.

-To make this solution scale to multiple windows in multiple rooms without creating additional automations or rules, we add a new custom attribute to our window sensors via the ``customize.yaml`` file that holds the name of the Schedy room the sensor belongs to.
+To make this solution scale to multiple windows in multiple rooms without creating additional rules, we add a new custom attribute to our window sensors via the ``customize.yaml`` file that holds the name of the Schedy room the sensor belongs to.

 ::